ClickCease

 Listeriosis is dangerous primarily because of its potential to cause severe, life-threatening infections.
 For those with compromised immune systems, the infection can rapidly spread, leading to long-term complications or even death if not promptly treated.

 The mortality rate for severe listeriosis can be as high as 20% to 30%, making it one of the more lethal foodborne illnesses.
-Moreover, because Listeria can also survive in refrigerated environments and is resistant to many food preservation techniques, it can contaminate food products even under careful storage.
+Moreover, Listeria can survive in refrigerated environments and resist many food preservation techniques, allowing it to contaminate food products even under careful storage.

 What Food Safety Practices Are Essential?